liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/01-accessing-the-content-targeting-api.markdown

 This logic uses the `UserSegment` object to list the existing user segments.
 That's it!
-By importing the `UserSegment` and `UserSegmentLocalService` classes into your files, you have direct access to your portal's user segments via the Content Targeting Java API.
+By importing the `UserSegment` and `UserSegmentLocalService` classes into your files, you have direct access to your portal's user segments through the Content Targeting Java API.

-You can also do this using the JSON API.
+## Using the Content Targeting JSON API

-Suppose you'd like to display a list of existing campaigns in your portlet using the JSON API.
-You could do this in your portlet by opening its `view.jsp` file and using the following code:
+Suppose you'd like to show a list of existing campaigns in your portlet using the JSON API.
+You could do this by opening your portlet's `view.jsp` file and using the following code:

     <h2>Campaigns</h2>